aimetamere/AI_Foward_Search/README.md

 It’s far from perfect, but it works in most cases — and it gave me a better understanding of how reasoning engines tick.
 This project was also a nice way to apply what I’d learned from working with C and low-level logic into something a bit more abstract and algorithmic.

+## What I actually worked on

+Most of the codebase (like the logic classes and utility functions) was provided as part of the course materials.

+My work started at line 70 of the forward_search.py file, where I implemented the actual forward search algorithm — basically the logic that keeps checking what’s known, infers new things, and decides whether the query can be proven.

+I also wrote the README (this one!) to break down what’s happening and show my understanding of the process, even if it can still be a bit abstract.

 ## Setup

 Clone the repo: